magento/devdocs/guides/v2.2/advanced-reporting/overview.md

 layout: default
 group: reporting
 title: Advanced Reporting
+version: 2.2
-github_link: advanced-reporting/index.md
+github_link: advanced-reporting/overview.md
 ---

 Advanced reporting functionality is provided through integration of a Magento instance with the [Magento Business Intelligence] (MBI).
 Magento collects data and sends this information to the MBI for analytics.

-**Magento Admin > Dashboard > "Go to Advanced Reporting" button"** opens reports in  `https://advancedreporting.rjmetrics.com/report` with corresponding authorization.
+**Magento Admin > Dashboard > "Go to Advanced Reporting"** button opens reports in  `https://advancedreporting.rjmetrics.com/report` with corresponding authorization.

 Learn more about: